corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-But that's clunky and verbose.
+But that's equally clunky and verbose.
 Fortunately, we don't have to do any of that if we lean into the typesystem a little more and use pattern matching to destructure the result of `split_once`:

 ```rust